 Though an exotic vision and alluring mysterious both on-screen and in ‘real life’, only the truly brave of heart would call Ingrid Pitt a good actress, though she is served well by agreeable ageing effects courtesy of Tom Smith, who worked on several Hammer films and later on the likes of The Shining and Return of the Jedi.

 Indeed, Pitt herself was a replacement for Diana Rigg who ultimately declined the role.
-Elès (The Evil of Frankenstein) presumably makes the cut due to being Hungarian, whilst Green (The Masque of the Red Death) shows real promise but was sadly cut down at the age of only 47 the following year.
+Elès (The Evil of Frankenstein) presumably makes the cut due to being Hungarian, whilst Green (The Masque of the Red Death) shows real promise but was sadly cut down at the age of only forty-seven the following year.

 Denham essentially channels Merlin and Lesley Anne-Down ultimately has very little to do – far more interesting is ravishing Andrea Lawrence, who hopped, skipped and jumped from On the Buses to I’m Not Feeling Myself Tonight and Frankenstein and the Monster From Hell.